NBoucher596/NBoucher596/README.md

 ## Hi, I'm Noah Boucher. <br>
-I am a student at Old Dominion University in the Game Development and Criticism Major and will graduate in December of 2024.
-I recieved my Associate Degree in Computer Science at TCC in May 2023.
-I just finished an internship at the Virgnia Modeling, Analysis, and Simulation Center (VMASC). <br>
+I am a student at Old Dominion University in the Game Development and Criticism Major and will graduate in December of 2024 and I just finished an internship at the Virgnia Modeling, Analysis, and Simulation Center (VMASC)!
+I recieved my Associate Degree in Computer Science at Tidewater Community College (TCC) in May 2023.  <br>
 If I'm not doing schoolwork, I am either playing online with friends from high school, expanding my knowledge of 20th and 21st century history, or working on whatever interest I have at the moment. <br>

 ### Experience